garciart/pipeline-demo/04-testing-stage/04-testing-stage.md

     > **NOTE** - While there are some exceptions:
     >
     > - A module is a script of Python code that can be imported into another script.
-    > - A package is a collection of related modules, with a root `__init__.py`, which can be imported into a script.
+    > - A package is a collection of related modules that can be imported into a script.
-    > - A library is a collection of related packages, with a root `__init__.py`, which can be imported into a script.
+    > - A library is a collection of related packages that can be imported into a script.

     However, this can cause dependency conflicts when trying to run a Python script on another machine; the host may not have the required modules, or it may have older or newer versions of the modules the script uses.
-To help solve this problem, Python allows you to create a ***virtual environment***, which is a default Python installation, segregated from the Python installation on your development machine.
+To help solve this problem, Python allows you to create a ***virtual environment***, which is a Python installation segregated from the Python installation on your development machine.
 Any modules installed in the virtual environment are not accessible and cannot be overridden by the default environment, and vice versa.

 2. Open a Terminal, if one is not already open.